Stitched grid designs

 Add yarn

-Insert a piece of yarn through the metal wire loop of the needle threader (fig. 2).
+Insert the yarn or floss through the wire loop of the needle threader.

 Step 4